Estimated reading time: 5 minutes

 3. Set Social Media Expectations

-For example, are employees allowed to send tweets or update their Facebook status while on the clock?
+For example, are employees allowed to scroll Pinterest or Instagram while on the clock?

 A social media policy may include things like the importance of protecting confidential information about the organization or not allowing the posting of office pictures online.

-Keep in mind that policies are only as effective as they are enforced so don’t waste your time writing policy unless you plan to enforce it if you are made aware that the policy was breached.
+Remember that policies are only as effective as they are enforced, so don’t waste your time writing a policy unless you plan to enforce it if you know the policy was breached.

 5. Train Employees